Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: Examples: Riemannian manifolds and fuzzy spaces

-The exact sphere is an example of a 2-dimensional Riemannian manifold.
+The sphere is an example of a 2-dimensional Riemannian manifold.
 This example is taken to demonstrate the ability of this framework to handle higher-dimensional manifolds as well.
-The tensor representing the exact sphere is found using the procedure in section~\ref{sec:topology}.
-First, one chooses a basis for the real smooth functions $C^\infty(S^2)$.
-One such basis is given by the real spherical harmonics, $Y_l^m(\theta,\phi)$, which are eigenfunctions of the Laplace-Beltrami operator.
-The ordering of eigenfunctions is determined by $a\in\{1,2,3,\ldots\} \rightarrow (l,m) \in \{(0,0), (1,-1), (1,0), (1,1), (2,-2),\ldots \}$.
+The tensor representing the sphere is found using the procedure in Section~\ref{sec:topology}.
+First, one chooses a~basis for the real smooth functions $C^\infty\big(S^2\big)$.
+One such basis is given by the real spherical harmonics, $Y_l^m(\theta,\phi)$, which are eigenfunctions of the Laplace--Beltrami operator.
+The ordering of eigenfunctions is determined by $a\in\{1,2,3,\dots\} \rightarrow (l,m) \in \{(0,0), (1,-1), (1,0), (1,1), (2,-2),\dots \}$.
 The tensor $P_{abc}$ is then generated by

 where $\Omega=(\theta,\phi)$ and ${\rm d}\Omega = \sin(\theta) {\rm d}\theta {\rm d}\phi$.